arthurtham/oss-elephpant-mission-2/levels/critical_thinking/objectives/objective1_3_fallacies/description.md

 <div class="aside">
 <h3>To-Do List</h3>
 <ul>
-  <li>Interact with the 5 terminals or chalkboards to learn more about each fallacy.</li>
+  <li>Interact with the five fallacy stations to learn more about each fallacy.</li>
-  <li>Click <em>HACK</em> after hacking 3 fallacy terminals or chalkboards.</li>
+  <li>Click <em>HACK</em> after hacking three fallacy stations.</li>
 </ul>
 </div>

 In order to pass this gate, you must interact with at least 3 fallacy chalkboards and get their questions correctly answered.
 Come back here and press __HACK__ once you have enough of those objectives completed!

 To help you out, Ele has provided you with a status table: